hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > To come to me to profit by my name.
 >
 > Bel.
-You must be skilled, why ev'n your bill of fare,
+You must be skilled, why even your bill of fare,
 >
 > Contains such things, as makes most people stare.
 >
-> Chassee.
+> Chassée.
 I fifty dances teach, not mentioned there,
 >
 > Besides those composition of my own,
 >